tytydraco/yessleep/out/The_Twilight_Amusement_Park_PART_1.md

 “Yeah,” he said groggily.
 “I think I have a headache now but, other than that I’m good.
 Hold on.”
 He unzipped his pants pocket and a few seconds later his phone lit up the area.
 “And god said let there be light.”

 “Shut up.”
 I said through a smile.

-“Okay, bets over,” I said.
+“Okay, bets over.”

 “What, why?
 Was this not your idea?”

 “Yeah but I didn’t account for a freaking earthquake waking up the entire neighborhood.
 My parents are gonna explode when they check up on an empty bedroom.
-Don’t worry about the number, I was always gonna hold up my end anyways.”
+Don’t worry about Chen's number, I was always gonna hold up my end anyways.”

 “Huh, that’s fair.
 No, You’re right.”
 Anton said “Let’s go, I’ll lead the way.”